Restorative Approaches

 Whickham is a restorative school.
 Restorative approaches enable those who have been harmed to convey the impact of the harm to those responsible, and for those responsible to acknowledge this impact and take steps to put it right, and is often a more effective response than traditional punishments.

 Restorative Practice rests in the belief that people will make positive changes when those in positions of authority do things WITH them rather than TO them or FOR them.
 Building positive relationships are key to this being successful.
-Restorative approaches can change the emotional atmosphere in a school and lead to more positive relationships between students and between students and staff.
+Restorative approaches can change the emotional atmosphere in a school and lead to more positive relationships between pupils and between pupils and staff.
 We expect issues to be dealt with restoratively when appropriate.

 The Restorative Chat